Ank-22/Code-Forces-ProblemSet/Problem #116A/readme.md

 currcapacity -= exit;
 currcapacity += entry;
 ```
-Now we update the ans by taking the max of ans and currcapacity<br>
+Now we update the ans by taking the max of ans and currcapacity.<br>
 ```
 ans = Math.max(currcapacity, ans);
 ```